timurb/heka_mock/README.md

 API
 ---

-(See also [Heka docs](http://hekad.readthedocs.org/en/v0.10.0/sandbox/index.html) for heka behaviour of the functions)
+(See also [Heka docs](http://hekad.readthedocs.org/en/v0.10.0/sandbox/index.html) for real behaviour of the functions in heka)

 #### add_to_payload(val)